-How the swan came into my life
+How the swan came into my life and why he stays.

 In 2016, at the end of a long inner journey and the beginning of something new, I came into contact with six New Zealand shamans and healers at a meeting.
 During a ceremony, the essence of “swan” touched me very deeply and I was filled with the elegance, beauty and grace that many people feel when they see a swan or especially a pair of swans.